 But, that is a difficult task because goats love to climb on everything, jump, play, and explore their world.
 They tousel with each other, and a horn wound can bring about tetanus.
 As a result, it’s important to do what you can and realize that the most critical step you can take is to immunize your goats against tetanus through the CDT vaccination.
 I’ve included an immunization schedule at the end of this article.

 Enterotoxemia, also called overeating disease, is a deadly disease that can affect any goat.
 The bacteria for Enterotoxemia are found in goats’ intestines but remain in small numbers unless something causes the bacteria to grow to a population that can overpower the goat’s system.

 How do goats get Enterotoxemia?
 Enterotoxemia usually occurs from the mismanagement of a goat’s diet.
 When a goat changes feed to a higher sugar feed than they are used to, overeating disease can occur.
 This happens most frequently when goats are fed diets high in grains or put fed new hay that’s high in alfalfa.
 Enterotoxemia can also happen from a change in milk or milk replacer or a change in a protein supplement.
 These changes provide the opportunity for Clostridium perfringens to grow to an unhealthy level inside the goat’s gut.

 That’s because these changes in the diet increase the sugar they consume over their previous diet.
 Digesting a drastically higher diet in sugar allows the clostridium perfringens bacteria to grow more rapidly than the healthy bacteria in a goat’s gut.
 The toxins from the bacteria will shock and harm the nervous systems of your goats.
-Check out this article on the best types of hay for goats.

 Signs of Enterotoxemia or Overeating Disease